-Captain Jennifer Henderson, M.S.I.R.
-(2009) is a second year student (U.S. Air Force officer) working towards a Ph.D. in Clinical Psychology.
+Major Jennifer Henderson, M.S.I.R.
+(2009) is a 2009 Cohort year student (U.S. Air Force officer) working towards a Ph.D. in Clinical Psychology.
 Jennifer received her Bachelor's degree in psychology from the University of West Florida in 2002.
-Jennifer received her commission as an U.S. Air Force Intelligence Officer in 2002.
+Jennifer received her commission as a U.S. Air Force Intelligence Officer in 2002.
 Jennifer also received a Master's of Science in International Relations from Troy University in 2009 where her primary research focus was Russian international politics.
 Prior to attending USUHS, she served at the 609th Air Intelligence Squadron and deployed to Al Udeid Air Base, Qatar in 2005.
 Jennifer's research at USUHS has focused on weight control behaviors and women's health issues.
 She is beginning her thesis research examining maternal biopsychosocial risk factors associated with infant mortality.
 Her clinical interests include women's and children's health, secondary traumatic stress, and cognitive behavioral therapy.
+She is currently completing her predoctoral internship at Lackland Air Force Base, Texas.
 She can be contacted at firstname.lastname@example.org.